Afternoon Delight, Tomatoes, Homegrown and Full of Summer

 We farmers aren’t immune to the siren song of the Love Apple either.
 Why ‘love apple’, you ask?
 It is, according to Food Lover’s Companion, “a tomato moniker that originated in the 16th century when tomatoes from North Africa were known in Italy as pomo dei Mori, “apples of the Moors.”
 That was transliterated to the French pomme d’amour . . . “love apple.””
 Tomatoes were also reputedly aphrodisiacs, and the French translation of pomme d’amour seemed to fit for that reason as well!

-At this time of year, every trip around the farm is an opportunity to sneak a peek to find the fruit closest to edible goodness.
-The passenger(s) are always scoping out the perfect tomato and will silently memorize it’s location without giving a hint to anyone else, checking it daily until… that one day, that perfect moment, when it is spotted in all its golden or deep red glory.
+At this time of year, every trip around the farm is an opportunity to sneak a peek at edible goodness.
+The passenger(s) are always scoping out the perfect tomato and will silently memorize it’s location without giving a hint to anyone else.
+Checking it daily until… that one day, that perfect moment, when it is spotted in all its golden or deep red glory.
 That moment is usually just before lunchtime, and at times, I think I’ve actually begun to salivate in anticipation.
 I cannot tell a lie.
-I’ve been known to keep those little paper salt packets in my pocket around tomato time – just to have on hand in case the perfect one falls into my lap.
+Around tomato time I’ve been known to keep those little paper salt packets in my pocket.
+Just to have on hand in case the perfect one falls into my lap.

-A seed saleswoman we’ve dealt with for decades years (sorry, Carol) was telling me that there are specific tomatoes designed for early season greenhouse production and they are becoming increasingly popular in our area (henceforth known as “The Valley”).
-The seeds are at least triple the price of regular tomato seeds, and when you consider the cost of heating a greenhouse (ours are heated with either propane or coal), those tomatoes better fetch a hefty price or it just isn’t worth it to grow them.
-And there is nothing wrong with farmers capitalizing on the consumers’ desire for “local” tomatoes at any time of season.
+A seed saleswoman we’ve dealt with for years (sorry, Carol) was telling me that there are specific tomatoes designed for early season greenhouse production.
+They are becoming increasingly popular in our area (henceforth known as “The Valley”).
+The seeds are at least triple the price of regular tomato seeds.
+When you consider the cost of heating a greenhouse (ours are heated with either propane or coal), those tomatoes better fetch a hefty price or it just isn’t worth it to grow them.
+There is nothing wrong with farmers capitalizing on the consumers’ desire for “local” tomatoes at any time of season.
 We’d much prefer it if you bought them from us rather than Chile (no offense to our neighbors down in South America, but…).

 We currently grow only cherry tomatoes in our greenhouses, but who knows?
 If it works out, we may just try some heirlooms in there next year.
 I’ll admit it; I was watching those plants like a hawk, just waiting for the tiny green globes to turn yellow or red.
 We had about 2 dozen low-acid yellow tomatoes around the first of June, and before long I had eaten most of them – leaving only a few for Dad.
 Thankfully I didn’t have to share any with The Boy since “I HATE tomatoes.
 They’re YUCKY!”
 He’s half Italian, too, so that in itself is practically blasphemous.